clasquemoseti/Income_Expense-Tracker-App/README.md

 # Income_Expense-Tracker-App
-An income and expenses tracker created with streamlit and deta
+An income and expenses tracker created with streamlit and deta.

+Link to the app -->
 https://clasquemoseti-income-expense-tracker-app-app-8ritkr.streamlit.app/